AlanEaso/fast-api-e-commerce-app/README.md

 - `PRODUCT_TOKEN`: Custom token for product-related functionality
 - `ORDER_TOKEN`: Custom token for order-related functionality

+Make sure the PRODUCT_TOKEN and ORDER_TOKEN are correctly initialized as this will be asked to be passed as header values.
+(X-TOKEN value)
 ## Getting Started

 ### Build and Run